ContainerSolutions/minimesos/README.md

 # minimesos

-Testing infrastructure for Mesos frameworks.
+The experimentation and testing tool for Apache Mesos

 [http://minimesos.org/](http://minimesos.org/)